 Step 3: "There is no quicker way to brighten up (and smooth!) the skin and get your glow going than by using a facial scrub," says Rouleau.
 When massaged over the skin in circular motions, the scrub effectively lifts off dry skin cells to reveal fresh, plump, new skin.

 Step 4: Replenish your skin’s antioxidant supply and stimulate collagen while you sleep.
-"Since smoking slows down the internal repair processes within your skin, explains Rouleau, "it's essential to use products to help with repair.
+"Since smoking slows down the internal repair processes within your skin," explains Rouleau, "it's essential to use products to help with the repair.
 Peptides are a powerful ingredient that when used regularly will help negate the effects of smoking by encouraging collagen formation."
 She instructs, "Look for products with peptides like caprooyl tetrapeptide, palmitoyl tripeptide-38, and matrixyl 300.
 In addition, load up your skin with potent antioxidants to replace essential vitamins lost to smoking, as well as help keep your skin moist and supple."